zappala/cedarhills-blog/content/candidate-questions.md

   the issue to City Council members, (3) Follow up on possible solutions, (4) Work to implement solution, (5) Express gratitude for those who helped.

+**Ben Bailey**: First of all is take it to the source.
+Many concerns are simply miscommunication.
+Find out the facts from the source and move from there.
+If there is still an issue, then work through the process.
+Find out the facts, discuss, vote, and move on.

 ## Candidate Blogs